Free Webinar: Website Migrations & Redirect Mapping Dos & Don’ts Sign up now!

 The render timeout is essentially how long Sitebulb will wait for rendering to complete before taking an 'HTML snapshot' of each web page.

-Justin Briggs, a highly technical SEO, published a post which is an excellent primer on handling JavaScript content for SEO, which will help us explain where the Render Timeout fits in.
+Justin Briggs, a highly technical SEO, published a post waaaaay back in 2016 but is still an excellent primer on handling JavaScript content for SEO, which will help us explain where the Render Timeout fits in.

 I strongly advise you go and read the whole post, but at the very least, the screenshot below shows the sequence of events that occur when a browser requests a page that is dependent upon JavaScript rendered content: